 This webpage includes information specific to topics within SPA/OSP/CGA’s responsibilities.
-Please also see information related to MSU research from the Office of the Senior Vice President for Research and Innovation at: https://vp.research.msu.edu/coronavirus.
+Please also see information related to MSU research from the Office of Research & Innovation at: https://vp.research.msu.edu/coronavirus.
 The list of agencies under the Agency Guidance section includes the agencies that MSU frequently works with, in approximate order of relevance.

 We anticipate that OSP will continue to have the ability to submit proposals, even while personnel are working remotely.
 Our experience is that several federal agencies tend to be flexible about deadlines under difficult circumstances beyond our control.
 If agencies are officially closed, proposals will most likely remain in a queue, pending resumption of agency operations – as has been the case during federal budget-related shutdowns.
 Agency specific guidance is provided below.
 When communicating with OSP please use group email addresses.

-For agency funding opportunities related to COVID-19 please visit the SVPRI COVID-19 Research Funding Opportunities webpage.
+For agency funding opportunities related to COVID-19 please visit the OR&I COVID-19 Research Funding Opportunities webpage.

-As large gatherings pose a risk of spreading the virus, many organizations are taking precautionary measures and cancelling conferences and events.
-The suspension also applies to grant-funded travel and if exceptions need to be considered, they must follow the waiver process described above.
+As large gatherings pose a risk of spreading the virus, many organizations/sponsors are taking precautionary measures and cancelling conferences and events.
 Please refer to MSU’s guidelines for travel impacted by COVID-19 for guidance on cancelling any scheduled travel arrangements and requesting refunds.

-Guidance from our sponsors on COVID-19 is evolving, and we anticipate that most sponsors will be flexible.
-Based on the federal cost principles including the requirement for consistent treatment of expenses, and guidance shared by the Office of Management and Budget through Memo M-20-17, salary should continue to be allocated to projects based on the planned distribution, consistent with MSU policy on all sources of funds.
-An excerpt from the OMB Memo follows:
+Consistent with guidance shared by the Office of Management and Budget through Memo M-20-17 and extended by Memo M-20-26, salary may be appropriate to be allocated to projects based on effort and the planned distribution, when it is consistent with MSU policy on all sources of funds and subject to sponsor direction.
+The additional flexibilities are offered through September 30, 2020.
+An excerpt from the OMB Memos follows:

 Awarding agencies may allow recipients to continue to charge salaries and benefits to currently active Federal awards consistent with the recipients’ policy of paying salaries (under unexpected or extraordinary circumstances) from all funding sources, Federal and non-Federal.